dawid-sz/carrepair_shop/README.md

 - menu section moved to the bottom of the screen on mobile
 - comments added to the css sections
 - wrote HTML for the slideshow

+  31.12.2023

+- styling the slideshow
+- added javascript for the slideshow
+- added some text to the slideshow
+- started working on the about us section
+- smooth scrool behaviour added